ImNotCraftyy/Vencord-Userplugins/README.md

 ## License

-All plugins in this repository are licensed under the **GNU General Public License v3.0 or later (GPL-3.0-or-later)** unless otherwise stated.
+All plugins in this repository are licensed under the **GNU General Public License v3.0 or later (GPL-3.0-or-later)**

 ---
+Updated `July 25, 2026`
 Created with ❤️ by **NuzFlameV2**